Sharing is caring!

 Terrace Hill

 Terrace Hill is a National Historic Landmark and is the place of residence for the Iowa Governor.
-This beautiful home provides a ton of history including the beautiful stained glass windows, pictures, furniture and much more.
-Terrace Hill is one of the nation’s most accessible governor’s residence and you can schedule a tour.
+This beautiful home provides a ton of history including beautiful stained glass windows, pictures, furniture, and much more.
+Terrace Hill is one of the nation’s most accessible governor’s residences and you can schedule a tour.

 Jester Park Nature Center